rndware/tic-tac-toe/README.md

 - Use of functional components where possible
 - Unit tested with BDD where possible
 - Styled using Sass modules with BEM syntax
-- Used Material UI for icons / inputs and buttons
+- Used Material UI for icons, inputs and buttons
 - Decoupled board from game logic
+- I18n in English and German
 - Undo button to replay interactions using board history
 - Storybook component explorer integration
 - Optimised component rendering using `React.memo`